7 Delicious Ingredients You Can Add to Your Protein Shake

 Plus, some research suggests avocado can help you lower your “bad” cholesterol.
 Want even more reasons to add it?
 Another study found that after three months of avocado consumption, study participants improved their brain function.

 Those cans of pumpkin aren’t just for Thanksgiving pies.
 Pumpkin purée is a tasty, low-calorie option that blends well into any protein shake, Abbey says.
 It’s packed with beta-carotene, a nutrient that is beneficial for both eye and skin health.

 Plus, it’s another fibrous ingredient that can help you feel satiated for longer — a big advantage if you’re using a protein shake as a meal replacement.
 Try pairing the pumpkin with pie spices like ginger, cinnamon, and nutmeg.

 Although they might seem like a new discovery, chia seeds are actually an ancient grain, according to research.
 These tiny seeds are a source of omega-3 fatty acids, and they offer numerous benefits, like improving digestive health.

 In addition to putting chia seeds in your protein shake, you can also use them as a breakfast option.
 This recipe for overnight chia pudding with fresh berries will make you want to wake up early!

 The sky’s the limit when it comes to protein shakes.
 These are just a few of the many add-ins you could choose.
 If you consume shakes on the regular, Allen recommends switching things up with different spices, plant-based milks, and more fruits and vegetables.

 That way, you’ll get the protein you need, as well as other nutrients, too.
-Get started today by ordering a tub of Openfit’s Plant-Based Protein Shake!
+Get started today by ordering LADDER Plant-Based Nutrition Shake!